hpi-sam/GNN-CommunityInteraction/README.md

-# GNN-BastianLeoBerkay
+# About
+Exploring Graphical Neural Networks for representing, predicting, and intervening in community interaction phenomena
-Repo fro Bastian, Leo and Berkay project
+Members: Bastian, Leo and Berkay